 This post is sponsored by National Hardware.
 All opinions are 100% my own.

-Floating shelves are a great way to add style and storage to a space.
+Floating shelves are a great way to add style and storage to a space, especially small spaces!
+Installation can feel a little intimidating but it’s easier than you think!
 This post explains how to get floating shelves installed in no time with a DIY Kit from National Hardware.

 Floating shelves are a great way to transform a wall from boring to beautiful.
-They are also a great way to utilize vertical wall space for storage and decor.
-Some places that are great for floating shelves include bathrooms, little wall nooks, kitchens, bedrooms, and living spaces.
+There are many creative ways to hang floating shelves that are visually pleasing to the eye.
+Not only are floating shelves great design elements, but they are also functional.
+Using floating shelves is a great way to utilize vertical wall space for storage and decor.

 The Made by Me kit comes with all of the hardware you need to install your floating shelves, easy-to-follow instructions, and they have tips and inspiration available on their website as well.
 Each kit comes with enough brackets (2) and hardware for one shelf.
 I used two kits to install two floating shelves.